 Task Management Tools: Administrators can assign users tasks within the software, speeding contracts along their life cycle.

-Native eSign: The signing process is fluid and straightforward.
+Native eSign: The e signature signing process is fluid and straightforward.
 Users receive an email when it’s their turn to sign, and then the contract is automatically moved to the next stage.

 Reporting and Data Analytics: Though not as advanced as other contract management software, the reporting, and data provided by Updraft give users the ability to configure reports to suit their needs.